edhew/hugo-sveltia/README.md

 CMS.registerPreviewTemplate('_index', HomePreview);
 ```
 A gotcha when registering preview templates, the collection name parameter for `files` collections is the `name` under the *files*, not the collection *name* itself.
-If the collection name is wrong, preview customization, in this case `HomePreview` is not called at all.
+If the collection name is wrong, preview customization, in this case `HomePreview()` is not called at all.

 ### Loading styles

-This loads your styles into the Preview pane:
+This will load your styles into the Preview pane:

 ```
 CMS.registerPreviewStyle('/css/main.css');